HelloElwin/HerKules-Localization-ML/README.md

 color_subscriber = ros.Subscriber("/kinect2/hd/image_color_rect", S_image, self.colorCallback)
 ```

-Since numpy is famous for its high-performance array object, we translate the sensor message Image to one-dimension numpy array in our callback function.
+Then convert the sensor message Image to numpy array for faster matrix computation later.

 ```python
 depth = np.frombuffer(depth_msg.data, dtype=np.float32).reshape(424, 512)
 color = np.frombuffer(color_msg.data, dtype=np.uint8).reshape(1080, 1920, 4)
 ```

 To guarantee that the depth image and the color image we are dealing with are grabbed from the same time, we set two bool variables to indicate whether we have finished progressing the last frame and are able to progress the next one.

 The original value of these two variables are True.
 When we received one depth image, we translate the sensor message to numpy array and save it in `depth` before we set the `depth_flag` to False.
 The same is applied to `color_flag`.

-After we finished progressing a frame, we set `depth_flag` and `color_flag` back to True.
+When finished processing a frame, we set `depth_flag` and `color_flag` back to True.

 ```python
 if depth_flag == True: